 Lenovo’s smart display is a counter-friendly smart display that’s a great jack-of-all-trades, not really specializing in anything, but doing a good job at pretty much everything.
 It’s controlled by Google Assistant and, as we noted in our review, comes with a handy camera shut-off option if you want to ensure your privacy.

 It’s a great display for looking up recipes in the kitchen or checking your calendar with a voice command.
-It’s the best looking of the bunch with a bamboo backing, and you can buy the device with either a 7-inch, 8-inch,
+It’s the best looking of the bunch with a bamboo backing, and you can buy the device with either a 7-inch, 8-inch, or 10-inch screen.

 Read our full Lenovo Smart Display review